klinecharts/KLineChart/docs/en-US/guide/data-source.md

 # 📚 Data

 The data required by the chart must be in a fixed format.
-Use the chart instance APIs [applyNewData(dataList, more)](/en-US/api/instance/applyNewData) , [updateData(data)](/en-US/api/instance/updateData) and [setLoadMoreDataCallback(callback)](/en-US/api/instance/setLoadMoreDataCallback) to interact with the chart.
+Use the chart instance API [setDataLoader(loader)](/en-US/api/instance/setDataLoader) to interact with the chart.

 ```typescript
 {